What do they look like?

 How can 1st Pest Control help?

-At 1st Pest Control we specialize in pest and wildlife remediation, such as hornet control and wasp nest removal.
-These pests are prevalent throughout single family homes, multi-family buildings and commercial properties in the Lower Mainland.
+At 1st Pest Control, we specialize in pest and wildlife remediation, such as hornet control and wasp nest removal.
+These pests are prevalent throughout single-family homes, multi-family buildings, and commercial properties in the Lower Mainland.
 With industry-leading techniques and pest control methods, you can feel secure that your home or business is being treated to the highest industry and safety standards by our Certified Pest Control Technicians.
 By combining both environmentally-friendly pest control services and an Integrated Pest Management (IPM) approach, we will create a specialized treatment program tailored to your specific location and infestation.
 Our mission is to eradicate pests in your home or business to give you peace of mind and to ensure the safety of you and those you care about.
+Fill out a contact form or contact us at +1 844-737-8226 to get started today.

 When can we get started?